firefoxfoxthrot/developer-web-site/_pages/frost.md

 where a set of signatures look exactly the same as a single signature.
 Beyond that, FROST improves on the fundamentals of Schnorr through improved network efficiency and protection against forgery attacks._

+## Upcoming Events

+* **SEPTEMBER 18th, 2024.
+FROST Implementer's Meeting.** This is a meeting for FROST implementer's to discuss the status of their FROST work with fellows.
+If you're a FROST implementer, [Sign up to our FROST Implenter's announcement list](https://www.blockchaincommons.com/subscribe/#frost-implementers) to receive notices & links for the meeting.
+* **DECEMBER 4th, 2024.
+FROST Implementer & Developer Meeting.** This is a joint meeting where we and FROST implementers will talk about real-world development of FROST for _your_ wallet.
+If you're a wallet or app developer, [Sign up to our Gordian Developer's announcement list](https://www.blockchaincommons.com/subscribe/#gordian-developers) or Signal group to stay up-to-date on this and other meetings of interest.

+For more info, see our [2023 FROST Implementer's Round Table](https://developer.blockchaincommons.com/frost/meeting1/) and our [early 2024 Developer's meeting](https://developer.blockchaincommons.com/frost/developer1/).

 ## Why is FROST Important?

 Using a Schnorr-enabled signature scheme allows for [many advantages](https://www.blockchaincommons.com/musings/Schnorr-Intro/) including compactness